GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.

-~ Manuel Blum
+~ Albert Einstein
 <pre>

 </pre>